ragi0313/skillbridge/app/docs/SESSION_MANAGEMENT_COMPLETE_GUIDE.md

 - No-show detection prevents fraud

 ---
+- Booking functionality already created focus on sessions management and video calls
+- Create sessions management  for learner and mentor in learner/sessions mentor/sessions and also api routes if needed
+- sessions/[id] api route and page to conduct the waiting and 1 on 1 video session room

 This comprehensive documentation covers all aspects of the session management system.
 For specific implementation details, refer to the individual component files and their inline comments.